-- · Copy of photo page of passport. - · Copy of current I-94.
+- Copy of photo page of the passport. - Copy of current I-94.

-The university recommends that these Additional Document Requirements are submitted immediately after the student applies so that there isn't a delay in the enrollment process.
+The university recommends that these documents are submitted immediately after the student applies so that there isn't a delay in the enrollment process.

 Other Policies Applicable for International Students